-Child and family records are kept on file in locking cabinets at all times.
+Child and family records are kept on file, in locking filing cabinets at all times.
 Parents are welcome to review their child's record.

-Personal information will not be released without prior written consent from the parent/guardian.

-Parties allowed access without the consent of the parent/guardian:
+Personal information will not be released without written consent from parent/legal guardian Parties allowed access without consent of the parent/legal guardian:

-- > Department of Health and Human Services, Licensing Department - > Maine Center for Disease Control and Prevention - > Department of Education, Child and Adult Care Food Program (CACFP) - Department of Health and Human Services, Administration for Children and Families, Office of Child Care, and Child Care Development Fund administration will review for compliance of stated grants. - In the event of a disaster, health or safety emergency, or a serious health or safety risk such as a serious food allergy, facility staff may disclose Personally Identifiable Information without parental consent if it is determined that disclosure of such information is necessary to protect the health or safety of children or other persons.
+- Department of Health and Human Services, Licensing Department - Maine Center for Disease Control and Prevention - Department of Education, Child and Adult Care Food Program - Department of Health and Human Services, Administration for Children and Families, Office of Childcare, and Childcare Development Fund Administration will review for compliance of stated grants - In the event of a disaster, health or safety emergency, or a serious health or safety risk such as a food allergy, facility staff may disclose Personally Identifiable Information without consent if it determined that disclosure of such information is necessary to protect the health and/or safety of children or other persons.